ferencdv/Negotiation-Sim-Streamlit/README.md

+# NOTE: This is an adapted version from Tom Evslin Debate Team project.
+All rights to him.
+I thank him for his generosity to share his code online and make it publicly available.

 # debate_team
 Code, samples, and a working app for creating and using a debate team of AI agents with with Agent AutoBuild.